honnywey/BlogProject/readme.md

-# Blog Web App with EJS, Node.js, and JavaScript
+# EJS-Powered Blog Web App in Node.js

 This project is a blog web application created to learn and practice using EJS templates, Node.js, and JavaScript for backend development.